MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 From the previous image, you can see that most of the names that you see in the applied steps pane are also being used in the M script and in some cases they are wrapped around other symbols.
 The Power Query Editor always tries to show you a friendly name instead of the exact name being used inside your M script to help you interpret your query much easier.

 >[!NOTE]
->Steps of a query are named using something called  *identifiers* in the M language.
-A quoted-identifier, such as the one for the *#"Kept top rows"*, can be used to allow any sequence of zero or more Unicode characters to be used as an identifier, including keywords, whitespace, comments, operators and punctuators.
+>Steps of a query are named using something called *identifiers* in the M language. sometimes extra characters are wrapped around step names in M, but these aren’t shown in the applied steps.
+An example is the  *#"Kept top rows"* which is categorized as a *quoted identifier* because of these extra characters.
+A quoted identifier can be used used to allow any sequence of zero or more Unicode characters to be used as an identifier, including keywords, whitespace, comments, operators and punctuators.
 You can learn more about *identifiers* in the M language from the documentation on [lexical structure](https://docs.microsoft.com/powerquery-m/m-spec-lexical-structure#identifiers).

-Furthermore, any changes that you make to your query through the Power Query Editor will automatically update the M script for your query.
+Any changes that you make to your query through the Power Query Editor will automatically update the M script for your query.
 For example, using the previous image as the starting point, if you change the *Kept top rows* step name to be *Top 20 rows*, this will automatically be updated in the script view as shown in the image below:

 ![image about how a change in a step name updates the m script](media/query-folding-basics/change-step-name.png)